-Let's refocus, however, and come back to Luke's account of Jesus' baptism, or more properly, the events around that baptism.
-Perhaps it is just as well that Luke takes a minimalist approach here; after all, how can mere words add to the significance of an event that describes the heavens opening up, the Holy Spirit descending, and the voice of God speaking?
-For Luke this is literally the crowning moment, but I'm sure he understands that there is a subtle problem associated with making too much of the moment, and that problem is one of falling into what is called an adoptionist view of Christ as the Son of God.
-That adoptionist view holds that Christ started out completely human, and only became divine at this moment of 'adoption' by God.
-Luke is very clear that Jesus was one with God from the beginning, and that his baptism was both an affirmation of that and a transition.
-Recall Luke's description of the incident in the temple when Jesus was twelve years old, an incident that highlighted Jesus' transition into young manhood.
-Here the transition is into full adulthood, an affirmation of him being the Messiah, truly the Son of God.
+Instead, we'll come back to Luke's account of Jesus' baptism, or more properly, the events around that baptism.
+Perhaps it's just as well that Luke takes a minimalist approach here.
+After all, how can mere words add to the significance of an event that describes the heavens opening up, the Holy Spirit descending, and the voice of God speaking?
+This for Luke is literally the crowning moment, but I'm sure he understands that there is a subtle problem associated with making too much of the moment, and that problem is one of falling into what is called an adoptionist view of Christ as the Son of God.
+That view, which is neither scriptural nor supported by the Reformed churches, is that Christ started out completely human, and only became divine at this moment of 'adoption' by God.
+Luke would hold along with John the evangelist that Jesus was one with God from the beginning, and that this moment of his baptism is an affirmation of that status, not a change.

-For Luke, what's important is the epiphany of this occasion, the revealing moment, the opening up of the heavens signaling the launching of a new age, the beginning of Jesus' ministry and mission.
-The heavenly voice speaks directly and thus privately to Jesus; but the descent of the Holy Spirit is a public event, visible to all in a form "like a dove".
+For Luke, what's important is the epiphany of this occasion, the opening up of the heavens signaling the launching of a new age, the beginning of Jesus' ministry and mission.
+The heavenly voice speaks directly to Jesus, but the descent of the Holy Spirit is a public event, visible to all in a form "like a dove".
 It is a visible infusion of power, from the source of all power, our God who affirms Jesus as Son.
 An infusion of power that is later echoed in the 'baptism of wind and fire' upon those in the upper room following Christ's resurrection, and in the gift of the Holy Spirit to the believers throughout the ages.

 We should note again however that scripture offers not one word about the mechanics of Jesus' baptism, nothing about total immersion, white robes, splashing on the shore, ladles or pails, incantations, nothing.
 We know that the word baptism is related to the Hebrew word for ritual washing, and is elsewhere used in the context of dipping into water, but none of the texts go into any details of the mechanics.
-We need to remember that the power or the 'active ingredient' in the baptism is not us - it's not a function of how well or how 'purely' we perform the act.
+We need to remember that the power or the 'active ingredient' in the baptism is not a function of how well or how 'purely' we perform the act.
 The mechanics are ours; the power is God's.
 When we get too wound up in our magnificent robes, when we are too impressed with our own fine words, when we are inflated with our own importance or proud in our penitence, we need to recall that although the actions are ours, the power is God's.

 While the signs at our own baptisms were considerably more muted (unless of course the heavens opened during your baptism), we do indeed share with Christ in our baptisms, and we share also the joy of receiving the Holy Spirit.
 Baptism is one of the two sacraments in our denomination; as part of the Reformed Tradition we hold that the crucial action in the sacrament is not ours, but God's, acting through his Holy Spirit, a gift freely given as promised by Christ, given not partially or conditionally or measured out according to some human-defined formula.
-We do not believe that baptism is a divine inoculation, nor do we dole out God's Holy Spirit like a cough medicine: two tablespoons in response to one "I believe".
+The church does not dole out God's Holy Spirit like a cough medicine, two tablespoons in response to one "I believe".
 In the rite and sacrament of baptism we instead celebrate the action of God fulfilling the request of his Son Jesus gifting the Holy Spirit upon those who would receive that gift.